Merit and Federal Aid Application Process

 FIling Deadlines

-- Early Decision Applicants: December 1 (all accepted first-year students who file a completed FAFSA by this deadline will receive a $500 FAFSA Grant from Wells College)
+• First-Year and Early Decision Applicants: ASAP all accepted first-year students who file a completed FAFSA will receive a $500 FAFSA Grant from Wells College

 While students can submit applications beyond these dates, it is highly recommended to file no later than the above deadlines to ensure quick processing.
 Wells College reserves the right to penalize any returning student with a reduction in their institutional grant if they apply beyond the deadline date.
 The federal government requires that students must have a processed federal aid application with an official expected family contribution on file before the student ceases enrollment to receive financial aid funds.